SEC charges Wells Fargo banker, 9 others with insider-trading

 | WASHINGTON

-WASHINGTON U.S. securities regulators charged a Wells Fargo (WFC.N) investment banker and nine others with fraud on Wednesday in connection with their alleged role in an insider-trading ring that earned more than $11 million by trading on tips about impending mergers.
+WASHINGTON U.S. securities regulators on Wednesday charged a Wells Fargo (WFC.N) investment banker and nine others for their alleged role in an insider-trading ring that earned more than $11 million by trading on tips about impending mergers.

 The SEC said Femenia then tipped his friend, Shawn Hegedus, a registered broker-dealer.
 The SEC says the two then tipped other friends, resulting in a "massive, serial insider-trading ring" that spread across five states.

-The SEC said it has already obtained a court order to freeze the defendants' assets.
+The SEC said it has already obtained a court order to freeze the assets of the defendants involved.

 Hegedus, 31, was previously employed by brokerages John Thomas Financial, and more recently, Gradient Securities LLC, until April 2012.